prince-appiah/prince-appiah/README.md

 ---
 - 📝 Learning GraphQL with Express and React/Nextjs
+- 🔦 Exploring Web3/Dapp development
 - 🔭  I’m currently working on [Shelter](http://shelter-three.vercel.app/).
-Source code available on request.
 - 👯  I’m looking to collaborate on open-source projects and weird ideas
-- 💬  Ask me about MERN development and UI Design
+- 💬  Ask me about Frontend development and UI Design

 #### LANGUAGES